 10 ways to simplify your wedding group photos

-How exciting – you’re getting married in just under a month’s time!
+How exciting – your wedding is fast approaching!
 And you’re freaking out over making sure you get all the ‘right’ group shots??
 Don’t worry, I’ve got you.

 Most people will tell you that group photos are the most stressful part of the wedding day because everyone wants them to be over as quickly as possible, and if you belong to a big family it takes some time and effort to organise everyone.
 So here are my top tips to help make the group photography part of your wedding day as easy and stress-free as possible.